DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/pantheon.md

 After the cataclysm most divine powers abandoned the Scarred World for lack of worshippers.
-They deemed it a dead world no longer worth their attention they turned away.
-Only three, lesser deities, remained.
+They deemed it a dead world, no longer worth their attention and they turned away.
+Only three lesser deities, remained.
 Each laid claim to broad domains of influence.

 ### ^deity-good.FullName^ [^deity-good.Alignment^]